 According to the Housing Affordability and Beaches Report (2020), renter and housing cost burden refers to the percentage of household expenses spent on housing.
 If this amount exceeds 30% of a household budget, the household is considered "cost-burdened".
-Cost-burdened households are more financially vulnerable and may be forced to forgo basic needs in order to pay for housing.
-Within Neptune Beach, the total of cost-burdened households measure about 23-35% of Neptune Beach residents according to the Florida Housing Coalition's 2020 "Housing Affordability and the Beaches" study as shown in the following map from the 2020 study:
+Costburdened households are more financially vulnerable and may be forced to forgo basic needs in order to pay for housing.
+Within Neptune Beach, the percentage of costburdened households measures about 23-35% according to the Florida Housing Coalition's 2020 "Housing Affordability and the Beaches" study as shown on the map to the left, also from that 2020 study.

+Nothing within this element shall require the City to allow development that is inconsistent with the objectives and policies described within the Future Land Use element.
 The City of Neptune Beach shall encourage and support the provision of housing for all residents of the City in accordance with the following Goals, Objectives, and Policies: